 Do not open spam unless you are sure an email flagged as spam is legitimate.
 Under no circumstances respond to spam.
 That will confirm to the sender that your email address is valid.

 A legitimate correspondent who knew your email address would have your identifying information and use it to address you as appropriate.

 Handle this type of email with great care.
 If the email contains any of the elements (detailed in the sections below), do not respond.

 If the email does not address you by name and it contains a link, it is very probably trying to lure you to a malicious website (phishing or infection by malicious code exploiting technical vulnerabilities).
 Whatever you do, do not click on that link.
 (See: Email – best practices).

 If the email does not address you by name and it includes an attachment, it is very probably an attempt to infect your machine with malware.
 Any type of file could include malicious code.
 Whatever you do, do not open the file.
 A lot of social engineering type of attacks operate based on infected files attached to emails exploiting human vulnerabilities.
 (See: Email – best practices)

 Even if the email is properly addressed to you, still take care and check the following elements:

 You know and trust the sender.
 The email was expected and was announced during earlier communication – you can trust the email and its contents.
-You should, however, remain wary of opening attachments which, in spite of everything else, could contain malicious code or links leading to malicious websites.
+You should, however, remain wary of opening attachments which, despite everything else, could contain malicious code or links leading to malicious websites.

-In the event that the sender is known but addresses you in an unfamiliar fashion, be very careful.
+If the sender is known, but addresses you in an unfamiliar fashion, be very careful.
 The use of another language, a different style of writing or the unusual inclusion of spelling mistakes are very significant clues which may point to this email being criminal.
-Handle with care and call up the sender (if they are known to you) to make sure the email genuinely was sent by them.
+Handle with care and call up the sender (if you know the sender) to make sure the email genuinely was sent by them.

 You receive an email from an unknown sender and the email does not fall within a known and strictly professional context.
-Be careful when handling the contents, including any attachments.
+Be careful when handling the content, including any attachments.